-CLINICAL LABORATORY allows for medical- or healthcare-focused experimental work where students meet at a health-related agency rather than in on-campus laboratory facilities to test, observe, experiment or practice a profession in a hands-on or simulated environment.
-A Kent State faculty member or a university-approved skilled practitioner (preceptor) directly supervises the laboratory instruction.
+CLINICAL LABORATORY allows for medical- or healthcare-focused experimental work where studentspplies only to health technology programs, during which students are assigned to laboratory sections that meet at a health-related agency rather than in on-campus laboratory facilities to test, observe, experiment or practice a profession in a hands-on or simulated environment.
+Clinical laboratory sessions provide a realistic environment for student learning.
+A regular Kent State faculty member, full or part time, of Kent State or a universityapproved skilled practitioner (preceptor) directly supervises the laboratory instruction.